lexe-app/lexe-public/app/README.md

 you have an actual Android or iOS device, make sure they have Debugging/Dev mode turned on and are connected to your machine.

+(On Android phone) To turn on debugging / dev mode, go to Settings > About phone > Software information, then tap the Build number pane 7 times.
+Then, ensure that the "USB debugging" option is turned on under Settings > Developer options.

 On my Pop!\_OS linux desktop:

 ```bash